supertriodo/Arena-Tracker/README.md

 Arena Tracker reads the Hearthstone log to give your all the info you need.
 Arena Tracker works in arena, constructed, adventures and tavern-brawl.
 * Draft your arena with HearthArena advice.
 * Upload your arena stats to your ArenaMastery account.
 * Save and organize your constructed decks.
-No more 9 slots limit.
 * Import decks from HearthHead.
 * Auto create decks in Hearthstone.
+* Upload your draft and games to [ZeroToHeroes](http://www.zerotoheroes.com/s/hearthstone) and improve with the community.
 * Go over your deck while you play.
 * Track your enemy's deck
 * Get value info of enemy's hand.
 Cards sent back from the board, spare parts or the coin (among others).